Greek banks scale data mountain in tax cheat chase

 "Where is this property?
 It is in securities, in deposits ... but mainly it is in real estate," he has said.

-He said Greeks owned real estate worth more than 400 billion euros (344 billion pounds), more than its public debt of 360 billion and gross domestic product (GDP) of 215 billion.
+He said Greeks owned real estate worth more than 400 billion euros, more than its public debt of 360 billion and gross domestic product (GDP) of 215 billion.

 Soon after he became finance minister in June this year, Venizelos said authorities would step up efforts to collect part of about 41 billion euros ($54.6 billion) in unpaid taxes and penalties.